Online Estimation and Optimization of Utility-Based Shortfall Risk: UBSR estimation

 \section{UBSR estimation}

-We consider a setting where the expectation in the definition of the function $g$ cannot be explicitly evaluated.
-Instead, we assume that have access to samples from the distribution of $X$ in an online fashion, and the goal is to have a recursive estimation scheme for UBSR.
+In this section, we propose and analyze a recursive estimation scheme for UBSR, assuming access to i.i.d. samples from the distribution of $X$ in an online fashion.

-Stochastic approximation \cite{borkar2008stochastic} is a class of algorithms for solving stochastic root-finding problems.
-UBSR estimation is a root-finding problem since one has to find a $t^*$ satisfying $g(t^{*}) = 0$, or $E[\ell(-X - t^{*})] = \lambda$.
-For this problem, \cite{dunkel2010stochastic} proposed a stochastic approximation scheme, and performed an asymptotic convergence analysis.
-In this paper, we focus on UBSR estimation from a non-asymptotic viewpoint.
+Stochastic approximation \cite{borkar2008stochastic} is a class of algorithms for solving stochastic root-finding problems; see \cite{pasupathykim2011} for a specialized survey on stochastic root finding.
+UBSR estimation can be viewed as a root-finding problem, since one has to find a $t^*$ satisfying $g(t^{*}) = 0$, or $\E[\ell(-X - t^{*})] = \lambda$.
+For this problem, \cite{dunkel2010stochastic} proposed a stochastic approximation scheme for estimating UBSR, assuming access to a quantile oracle.
+In practical applications, it may not be realistic to assume sample access from the quantile function of the underlying distribution.
+In contrast, we propose a simple stochastic approximation scheme that estimates UBSR using i.i.d. samples from the distribution of the r.v. $X$.
+Moreover, in \cite{dunkel2010stochastic}, the authors perform an asymptotic convergence analysis, while we derive non-asymptotic bounds for UBSR estimation.

 We propose a method to incrementally estimate UBSR using each additional sample.
 Specifically, we use the following update iteration: